tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 - **Identifier** for variable and function names
 - **StringLiteral** for the string.

-### 3. Know how the transformed AST look like
+### 3. Know how the transformed AST looks like

-Head down to the [babel AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIHRlZXJnKGVtYW4pIHtcbiAgcmV0dXJuIFwiSFwiICsgXCJlXCIgKyBcImxcIiArIFwibFwiICsgXCJvXCIgKyBcIiBcIiArIG5hbWU7XG59XG5cbmNvbnNvbGUubG9nKHRlZXJnKFwidFwiICsgXCJhXCIgKyBcIm5cIiArIFwiaFwiICsgXCJhXCIgKyBcInVcIiArIFwiaFwiICsgXCJhXCIgKyBcInVcIikpOyAvLyBIZWxsbyB0YW5oYXVoYXVcbiJ9) again, but this time round with the output code you want to generate.
+Head down to the [babel AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIHRlZXJnKGVtYW4pIHtcbiAgcmV0dXJuIFwiSFwiICsgXCJlXCIgKyBcImxcIiArIFwibFwiICsgXCJvXCIgKyBcIiBcIiArIG5hbWU7XG59XG5cbmNvbnNvbGUubG9nKHRlZXJnKFwidFwiICsgXCJhXCIgKyBcIm5cIiArIFwiaFwiICsgXCJhXCIgKyBcInVcIiArIFwiaFwiICsgXCJhXCIgKyBcInVcIikpOyAvLyBIZWxsbyB0YW5oYXVoYXVcbiJ9) again, but this time around with the output code you want to generate.

 ![output](./images/output.png 'You can see that what used to be a `StringLiteral` is now a nested `BinaryExpression`')

-Play around, and think how you can transform from the previous AST to the current AST.
+Play around and think how you can transform from the previous AST to the current AST.

 For example, you can see that `'H' + 'e' + 'l' + 'l' + 'o' + ' ' + name` is formed by nested `BinaryExpression` with `StringLiteral`.

 ### 4. Write code

-Now take a look at our code again:
+Now look at our code again:

 ```js
 function myCustomPlugin() {